semanticarts/gist/docs/gistStyleGuide.md

 -----

-These standards involve choice of wording, which are generally more difficult to define and reach consensus on than the orthographic conventions above.
+These standards involve choice of wording, which are generally more difficult to define and reach consensus on than the spelling conventions above.
 The goals of defining standards are to improve the ontology along the following metrics:

 - Consistency: The ontology could have been written by a single person.
 - Objectivity: Two ontologists following these standards should agree on the name for a new property in most cases.
-- Clarity
+- Clarity.
-- Explicitness
+- Explicitness.
 - Idiomaticity: Follows English natural language insofar as possible.
 This includes "reading well", as in `Mary isConnectedTo John` rather than `Mary connectedTo John`.
 - Accuracy: Expresses intended meaning.
 - Alignment with textual definitions.
 In some cases this requires a re-analysis of the intended meaning, and then perhaps a change in definition rather than local name.
 However, within the current scope of work, the local name was changed to match the definition, and the re-analysis will be done at a later time.